software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 7
 >
-> 1. Add these two user stories to the "Product Backlog" board as cards in Trello.
+> 1. Add these three user stories to the "Product Backlog" board as cards in Trello.
 The user stories should be initially in the "In sprint" list of the board.
 > 2. Add the tasks to the "Sprint 3 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.

 ## Testing